Black Holes and WIMPs: All or Nothing or Something Else: Flux of gamma-rays from WIMP Annihilation

+The first expression applies when the WIMP kinetic energy can be neglected and is derived analytically from Eq.~\eqref{eq:Gamma}.
+The second condition includes the effect of the WIMP kinetic energy and comes from the result given in Eq.~\eqref{eq-Gamma0Kin}.
+Note that $M_{*}$ is considerably less than the mass~\eqref{eq:mass-range} where kinetic energy can be {\it completely} neglected.
+This is because the transition is only gradual and $M_{*}$ just corresponds to the intersect of the asymptotic expressions.

-The Galactic population of PBHs can be bound from below by requiring that there be at least one of them within the volume of the Milky Way halo~\citep{Carr:1997cn}.
+{The $f_{\rm PBH}$ constraint given by the flat part of Eq.~\eqref{eq:galbound} is indicated for various WIMP masses in Table~\ref{tab:tab1}, where we assume $f_{\chi} \approx 1$.
+The full constraints are shown by the red lines in Fig.~\ref{fig:fPBH} for $2 \times 10^{-12}\.m^{-3.2} \lesssim M / M_{\odot} \lesssim 8 \times 10^{4}\.m^{1.0}$, where $m \equiv m_{\chi}$/TeV.
+The different curves correspond to a WIMP mass of $10\,$GeV (dashed line), $100\,$GeV (solid line) and $1\,$TeV (dotted line).
+The Galactic population of PBHs can also be bound from below by requiring that there be at least one of them within our halo~\citep{Carr:1997cn}.
 This gives